An optimisation-based domain-decomposition reduced order model for the incompressible Navier-Stokes equations: Numerical Results

-Figures \ref{fig:truth_u_11_bfs}-\ref{fig:truth_p_22_bfs} represent the high--fidelity solutions for two different values of the parameters $(U_{in}, \nu)=(1,1)$ and $(U_{in}, \nu)=(4.5,0.7)$.
+Figures~\ref{fig:truth_u_11_bfs}-\ref{fig:truth_p_22_bfs} represent the high--fidelity solutions for two different values of the parameters $(\bar U, \nu)=(1,1)$, resulting in $Re=3$, and $(\bar U, \nu)=(4.5,0.7)$ with $Re\approx 19$.
 The solutions were obtained by carrying out 40 optimisation iterations via L--BFGS--B algorithm.
 Figures \ref{fig:truth_u_11_bfs} and \ref{fig:truth_u_22_bfs} show the intermediate solutions at iteration 0, 5, 10 and 40 for the fluid velocities $u_1$ and $u_2$, whereas Figures \ref{fig:truth_p_11_bfs} and \ref{fig:truth_p_22_bfs} show the corresponding pressures $p_1$ and $p_2$.
-The final solution is taken to be the 40th iteration optimisation solution in which we can observe a continuity between subdomain solutions at the interface $\Gamma_0$, see Figures \ref{fig:truth_u_11_40_bfs}, \ref{fig:truth_p_11_40_bfs} and Figures \ref{fig:truth_u_22_40_bfs}, \ref{fig:truth_p_22_40_bfs}.
-Moreover, it can be noticed that the solution for parameters $(U_{in}, \nu)=(1,1)$ looks continuous already at iteration 10, which suggests that the convergence of the optimisation algorithm might depend on the Reynolds number.
+The final solution is taken to be the 40th iteration optimisation solution in which we can observe a continuity between subdomain solutions at the interface $\Gamma_0$.
+Moreover, it can be noticed that the solution for parameters $(\bar U, \nu)=(1,1)$ looks continuous already at iteration 10, which suggests that the convergence of the optimisation algorithm might depend on the Reynolds number.

 We present additional details in Tables \ref{tab:truth_1_func_bfs} - \ref{tab:truth_2_errors_bfs}.
 In particular, in Tables \ref{tab:truth_1_func_bfs} and \ref{tab:truth_2_func_bfs}, we list the values for the functional $\mathcal J_\gamma$ and the $L^2(\Gamma_0)$-norm of the gradient $\frac{d \mathcal J_\gamma}{dg}$ at the different iteration of the optimisation procedure, while Table \ref{tab:truth_1_errors_bfs} contains the absolute and relative errors with respect to the monolithic (entire--domain) solutions $u_h, p_h$, i.e.,